-There are have several inquires in relation to property investors who have purchased a residential property - signed the contract - paid deposit (Usually 10 %) but due to unforeseen circumstances cannot complete - termed - settle the contract.
+In relation to property investors or home buyers who have purchased a residential property - signed the contract - paid deposit (Usually 10 %) but due to unforeseen circumstances cannot complete - termed - settle the contract.

 We will look at the above scenario from the perspective of Contract of Sale of Real Estate (2008) (VIC).